Air pollution statistics

 - Data from November 2012.
 Most recent data: Further Eurostat information, Main tables and Database.

 This article highlights the emission levels of air pollutants in the European Union (EU).
 The air pollutants comprise those generally reported under the Convention on Long-Range Transboundary Air Pollution (CLRTAP) and include: sulphur oxides (SOx), ammonia (NH3), nitrogen oxides (NOx) and non-methane volatile organic compounds (NMVOCs) conducive to acidification, eutrophication or ozone formation.
-Greenhouse gas emissions, however, are not analysed here, but in another article on climate change statistics.
+Greenhouse gas emissions, however, are not analysed here, but in a specific article.

 Air pollution caused by human activities, including industrial and energy production, the burning of fossil fuels and increased use of certain types of transport, causes serious health problems for hundreds of thousands of Europeans every year.
 Environmental damage such as acidification, eutrophication, tropospheric (ground-level) ozone and reduced air quality, especially in urban areas, can be a local as well as a transboundary problem as air pollutants are transported in the atmosphere and harm human health and the environment elsewhere.